 Bulb warmers, or heat lamps, are the most economical choice in overhead heating and are used primarily in merchandising applications because in addition to warming, they produce light to present the product.
 The tradeoff is that bulb warmers generate less heat compared to strip units and can only cover a small area effectively, but for something like a carving station where the product just needs a little boost to keep it at a proper temperature until it's gone, this works just fine.

-One other advantage of bulb warmers is that most of them can be plugged into a standard outlet, unlike strip warmers.
+One other advantage of food service heat lamps is that most of them can be plugged into a standard outlet, unlike strip warmers.
 This makes it easy to quickly change up a display area, or to move the warmer as needed.

 There are several different ways to mount your bulb warmer: